cutenode/libgfi/README.md

     console.error(error)
   })
 ```

-Passing in a custom set of organizations to search:
+Passing in a custom set of organizations to search and using sort and order:

 ```js
 const gfi = require('libgfi')